 - 1/2 tsp fennel seeds toasted and ground

 - 2 slices whole grain bread

 - 1 cup quinoa crunch

 - Rinse canned chickpeas under cold water.
 Add onion, carrot, celery, bay leaf, and rinsed chickpeas to the stockpot, cover with water and simmer for one hour.
 Keep chickpeas covered with water during the simmer at all times.
 Remove bay leaf, and add warm chickpeas with vegetables and liquid to a blender.
 Add garlic cloves, sea salt, tahini, and cumin, and blend while warm, until silky smooth.
 I use my Vitamix, blending until the hummus has a milkshake consistency.
-Place hummus in the refrigerator and chill.30 oz chickpeas canned, 3 cloves garlic, 1 small carrot, 1/2 medium onion, 1 stalk celery, 2 each bay leave, 1 tsp sea salt, 2 oz tahini, 1 tsp cumin, 1 tbsp lemon
+Place hummus in the refrigerator and chill.30 oz chickpeas canned, 3 cloves garlic, 1 small carrot, 1/2 medium onion, 1 stalk celery, 2 each bay leaf, 1 tsp sea salt, 2 oz tahini, 1 tsp cumin, ground, 1 tbsp lemon

 - Rinse quinoa under cold water to remove the bitterness.
 Add 1 /2 cup of rinsed quinoa to a saucepan, add 1 cup of water, and bring to a boil.
 Reduce heat to low, cover, and simmer until tender and most of the liquid has been absorbed 15 to 20 minutes.
 Fluff with a fork set aside.1/2 cup quinoa, 1 cup water